MariaHammer/swc-unistuttgart-20191122/README.md

 # swc-unistuttgart-20191122
 SWC workshop

-this repo contains work of a workshop about learning git and github and basic programming in python
+this repo contains work of a workshop
+- learning git and github
+- basic programming in python
+author Maria Hammer